 Pregnancy weight gain in Japan is based on BMI.
 For reference, please look at the following guidelines, which are from a handbook provided by my hospital.
 Please check with your healthcare provider on their weight gain guidelines.

 There are many factors to consider when choosing a hospital.
-For example, distance and ease of attending appointments is a major factor, a doctor who can speak English/your native language, as well as your level of comfort around staff.
+For example, distance and ease of attending appointments is a major factor.
+You may prefer a doctor who can speak English/your native language, as well as your level of comfort around staff.
 Your reasons for choosing your birth clinic/hospital are the only ones that matter.

 In my case, I was already a patient at the OB/GYN where I gave birth, but I briefly considered changing hospitals.